If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 Vision conditions and special needs

-Did you know that 35 areas of the brain are involved with visual information processing— and up to 80% of the sensory information that arrives to the brain is through the visual system?
+Did you know that 35 areas of the brain are involved with visual information processing— and up to 80 percent of the sensory information that arrives to the brain is through the visual system?

 This infers that a deficit in any area of the visual system can create significant challenges for a child.

-Up to 25% of all children struggle with reading and learning problems because of undiagnosed vision conditions.
+Up to 25 percent of all children struggle with reading and learning problems because of undiagnosed vision conditions.

 However, research also shows that an even higher percentage of children with special needs may have vision problems that are undiagnosed because their associative behaviors are perceived as part of their special needs diagnosis.

 It is therefore crucial for parents and caregivers to understand the importance of bringing a child with special needs for eye exams to comprehensively assess both their vision and the functioning of the visual system.